Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

-When a workflow's RAROI drops below ``BORDERLINE_RAROI_THRESHOLD`` or the confidence score falls under ``BORDERLINE_CONFIDENCE_THRESHOLD`` it is queued in the [borderline bucket](borderline_bucket.md).
-The bucket stores recent RAROI values and the latest confidence so a lightweight **micro‑pilot** can collect additional evidence. ``MICROPILOT_MODE`` controls how these candidates are
+When a workflow's RAROI drops below ``BORDERLINE_RAROI_THRESHOLD`` or the confidence score falls under ``BORDERLINE_CONFIDENCE_THRESHOLD`` it is queued in the [borderline bucket](borderline_bucket.md) instead of being discarded.
+The bucket stores recent RAROI values and the latest confidence so a lightweight **micro‑pilot** can collect additional evidence. ``MICROPILOT_MODE`` controls how these candidates are handled:
-handled:

 - ``auto`` – queue and immediately run a micro‑pilot.
 - ``queue`` – queue only; a later run must call